-- In a large bowl, mix together the eggs, oil, vanilla, milk, and sugar.
+- In a large bowl, mix together the eggs, oil, extracts, milk, and sugar.

 - Chill your bowl full of dough for 30 minutes to cool and turn the dough out onto a floured surface.
 Add flour to your hands and begin shaping your cookies.
 If your dough is sticking to your hands add in more flour.

-- Place your dough onto a prepared baking sheet and bake at 350 degrees for 10-14 minutes.
-When finished cookies will be lightly golden brown on the bottom but white everywhere else.
-Let them cool before adding the glaze.
+- Place your dough onto a prepared baking sheet and bake at 350 degrees F for 10-14 minutes.
+When finished cookies will be lightly golden brown on the bottom.
+Cool.

 To make the glaze

 - In a small bowl, mix together the powdered sugar, vanilla, and milk and stir until well combined and there are no lumps.
-If needed, add in more powdered sugar to get a good consistency.
-If the mix is too thick, add in more milk 1 tsp at a time.
-You want the frosting runny but not thin.
+If needed, add in more powdered sugar to get a good consistency so that the glazes coats the cookies, dripping down gently on the sides.

 How do you keep Italian cookies fresh?